Former Arizona QB Brandon Dawkins steps away from football, citing mental health

-Former Arizona quarterback Brandon Dawkins' last appearance in a college football game was against Arizona State at the end of the 2017 regular season.
-And it's likely that it could've been his last football game of his career.
+Former Arizona quarterback Brandon Dawkins' last appearance in a college football game came against Arizona State at the end of the 2017 regular season.
+That may be the final football game of his career.

-Dawkins most recently was with the Indiana Hoosiers, where he was expected to compete for the starting job this season as a graduate transfer.
-He left the program Monday, less than a week after sophomore Peyton Ramsey was named the Hoosiers' starting quarterback.
+Dawkins penned a letter on Instagram Wednesday, where he announced he will "take a break from the game" to help his mental health, which he wrote was an issue for him in the last couple of years.

-On Wednesday evening, Dawkins penned a letter on Instagram and announced he will "take a break from the game" to help his mental health, which he wrote was an issue for him in the last couple of years.
+Dawkins left Indiana's football team on Monday after competing for the starting job in training camp as as graduate transfer. transfer.
+The Hoosiers named sophomore Peyton Ramsey the starter a week ago.

-Dawkins lost the love to play football and said he was depressed.
+Dawkins wrote that he lost the love to play football, and was depressed.

 "The most important thing to me though has been the joy that the game always brought me.
 Over the last couple years I lost touch with that joy," Dawkins wrote.
 "I respect and love the game, but I have lost touch with it.